sdv-dev/RDT/CONTRIBUTING.rst

 Adding a Dataset
 ****************

-If the transformer you are creating adds a new sdtype, then a dataset with that type may need to be added for the quality tests.
+If the transformer you are creating adds a new sdtype, then a dataset with that sdtype may need to be added for the quality tests.
 This only needs to be done if the transformer being added is expected to preserve or expose relationships in the data.
 This can be done using the following
 steps: